openshift-cs/rosaworkshop/OSD4/4-deployment.md

 #### 3. Download the YAML configuration
 Download the Kubernetes deployment object yamls from the following locations to your local machine, in a directory of your choosing (just remember where you placed them for the next step).

 Feel free to open them up and take a look at what we will be deploying.
-For simplicity of this lab we have placed all the Kubernetes objects we are deploying for the front-end in an "all-in-one" yaml file.
+For simplicity of this lab we have placed all the Kubernetes objects for the front-end in an "all-in-one" yaml file.
 Though in reality there are benefits (ease of maintenance and less risk) to separating these out into individual yaml files.

 [ostoy-fe-deployment.yaml](https://raw.githubusercontent.com/0kashi/osdworkshop/master/yaml/ostoy-fe-deployment.yaml)

 [ostoy-microservice-deployment.yaml](https://raw.githubusercontent.com/0kashi/osdworkshop/master/yaml/ostoy-microservice-deployment.yaml)

 #### 4. Deploy the backend microservice
-The microservice application serves internal web requests and returns a JSON object containing the current hostname and a randomly generated color string.
+The microservice serves internal web requests and returns a JSON object containing the current hostname and a randomly generated color string.

 In your command line deploy the microservice using the following command: